-1.5–2.5mg/kg per day as a single dose.
-Concomitant allopurinol: reduce dose of mercaptopurine to 1/3–1/4 of the usual dose.
-TPMT-deficient, renal or hepatic impairment: reduce dose, see literature.
+Individualize.
+Usual range: 1.5–2.5mg/kg/day as a single dose.
+Concomitant allopurinol: reduce mercaptopurine to ⅓–¼ of the usual dose.
+TPMT- or NUDT15-deficient, renal or hepatic impairment: reduce dose (see full labeling).

 Prior resistance to mercaptopurine.

 Increased risk of bone marrow suppression with allopurinol, aminosalicylate derivatives (eg, olsalazine, mesalazine, sulphasalazine), trimethoprim-sulfamethoxazole.
-Antagonizes warfarin.
+May antagonize warfarin.
 Caution with concomitant hepatotoxic agents.